Welcome to my webpage

 Research Interests

-First, I am curious about the inner workings of (Large) Language Models.
+I am curious about the inner workings of language models.
 We can throw together a nice looking loss function, a reasonable training loop, some compute and lots of data - and voila!
 A model starts generating near-fluent text.
 But, what does it learn?
 Does it reverse-engineer rules of grammar?
-In this context, I am interested in two counterposing approaches:
+At the start of my PhD, I wrote my interests down as:

-• Humans find it hard to learn languages without any visual cues or explanations, but it is easy (for a generous definition of easy) for LMs to do so.
+- Humans find it hard to learn languages without any visual cues or explanations, but it is easy for LMs to do so.
 Do they know something we don’t?
 Can we reverse engineer more efficient ways to think about Language from them?
-This is a more abstract question that nonetheless excites me as much as the previous one.

 Updates